MurielGordon/pirate-game/README.md

 The smaller files are to fulfill requirement #2:
 "Use more than one file, and use import to use them."

-You will need to create files for all three mini programs to run pirate-game.py.
+You will need to create files for all four mini programs to run pirate-game.py.